kosmonautica/employeecanvas/README.md

 <a href="https://youtu.be/pdGJI9Q6JSw">The Keynote on YouTube</a>

 # Copyright
-Creative Commons 2.0 BY SA by Paessler AG
+Creative Commons 2.0 BY SA by Paessler AG.
-Based on "Mitarbeiter-Canvas" by conplement AG and "Business Model Canvas" by Strategyzer AG Employee Canvas was originally developed by Udo Wiegärtner and Doris Dietz
+Based on "Mitarbeiter-Canvas" by conplement AG and "Business Model Canvas" by Strategyzer AG.
+Employee Canvas was originally developed by Udo Wiegärtner and Doris Dietz.